 When we say we sleep in the dirt, we mean it.

 In 2017, Big Agnes adopted 75 miles of the Continental Divide Trail near Steamboat Springs as part of our support of the Continental Divide Trail Coalition.
 As an adopter we agreed to do our part to maintain the designated portion of trail, mark the trail as needed, keep it free of trash, and be good stewards of the trail whenever we found ourselves recreating on it.
 Which turns out, is quite often.
 So to celebrate our adoption, the CDT's 40th Anniversary, and the 50th Anniversary of the National Scenic Trails Act, we decided to hike the entire Colorado section of the trail this summer.
 Yup.
 740 miles!
 146k vertical feet up and down.
-Topping out at 14k feet on Grays summit.Follow our Progress
+Topping out at 14k feet on Grays summit.Check Out the route

 Are you serious?